 Remember to PIN THIS to save the recipe for later!

 Admittedly, I was surprised to see the varying Easter pastels in the carton along with traditional brown.
 Apparently there are several varieties of chickens that lay blue, green and olive eggs.
-Click here if you’re curious what chickens fall in this category.
-Nonetheless, the gears immediately began to turn thinking of a dish that showcased these beauties.
+Click here if you're curious what chickens fall in this category.
+It's best to bring the eggs to room temperature as you prep the dough and other toppings.

 Pesto is such a delicious, versatile sauce to have on hand and it was a fabulous base on the dough and then drizzled on top of the finished pizza.
-By all means, use your favorite go-to or store-bought pesto, and these ideas are awesome too!😉
+I used my Spinach Walnut Pesto on the pizza, but by all means, use your favorite go-to or store-bought pesto.
+Here are more herbaceous ideas too - Carrot Top Cashew Pesto, Cilantro Pistachio Pesto and Basil Sun-Dried Tomato Pesto.

 Once you have your dough and pesto of choice ready to go, simply press the dough evenly on the bottom of a skillet or sheet pan.
 I made this as a thick crust, Chicago-style pizza, but you can totally make a thinner crust by using less dough.